Thinkwise/docs/docs/sf/cubes.md

 ![](../assets/sf/image210.png)*Adding Cube Fields to the 'Cube Fields' tab*

 It is also important that the measured value(s) that are used in the cube are derived from the *Fact Table*.
 This is the data that provides the most detail.

-> When an order is calculated, the order lines, which are added up in the cube, must be used and not the order itself.

-#### Defining OLAP Cube Fields

-In contrast to cubes where the source data is derived from a table or view, the source data here comes from various tables.
-Since it is not possible to change the table name in the cube fields, a special syntax has to be entered in the cube field id in order to still be able to select the data from multiple tables.
-The syntax is as follows: **table_name.column_id*.*

-Configuration requirements:

-- All tables used in the cube have to be available in the model.

-- If the box *OLAP connection* is checked, the *table id* is hidden.
-This happens because this field is not required from a technical point of view.
-However, when the OLAP cube is being used as a detail screen, it is convenient to use a dummy table.
-The dummy table must contain every primary key of every table that is used by the cube.
-After this the references can be drawn between the tables from the cube and the dummy table.
-The table id of the cube must be entered before the *OLAP connection* box is checked.

-- Every primary key column of the source tables of the cube (the above-mentioned dummy table) must have a cube field in the cube definition.
-The table id must refer to the dummy table and the column id must refer to the column in the dummy table.

-Technical requirements/points of attention:

-- The Microsoft Analysis Services OLE DB Provider must be installed on the client computer to communicate with OLAP cubes.

-- Only cubes created with Microsoft Analysis Services are supported by the GUI.

-- Only OLE DB Data Provider is supported to retrieve data from the OLAP cube.

-- Calculated fields are not supported in an OLAP cube.

-- Group interval fields are not supported in an OLAP cube.

 #### Cube field grouping